shiftwinting/nats-streaming-server/README.md

 If you remember, Fault Tolerance is configured by specifying a name (`ft_group_name`).
 Suppose there is an NFS mount called `/nss/datastore` on both `host1` and `host2`.

-Starting an FT pair for the partion `foo` could look like this:
+Starting an FT pair for the partition `foo` could look like this:
 ```
 host1$ nats-streaming-server -store file -dir /nss/datastore/foodata -sc foo.conf -ft_group_name foo -cluster nats://host1:6222 -routes nats://host2:6222,nats://host2:6223